 From Massachusetts Highway 126, Walden Pond looks ordinary.
 It is a kettle hole pond about 100 feet deep and about 43 acres in area.
-The path that encircled it is very popular and somewhat worn and so a constant struggle for Mass.
-DEM to keep it looking natural.
-Nevertheless, it was the only place to walk so I put my camera gear on my back and started to hike.
+The path that encircles it is very popular and somewhat worn and so a constant struggle for the park's department to keep it looking natural.
+Nevertheless, it is the only place to walk so I put my camera gear on my back and started to hike.

-I returned to Wyman's Meadow for 11 years until I had enough photographs for my book, The Illuminated Walden, and never once in those 11 years did Wyman's Meadow look anything like it did that first year.
-Sometimes in overflowed; sometimes it nearly dried up.
+I visited Wyman's Meadow for 11 years until I had enough photographs for my book, The Illuminated Walden, and never once in those 11 years did Wyman's Meadow look anything like it did that first year.
+Sometimes it overflowed; sometimes it nearly dried up.
 Some years there were photographs to be made, some quite wonderful (see 4062) and in other years there was nothing.
 However in winter, the ice produced some interesting compositions often with the remnants of fall embedded in the ice.

-THE WATER-SHIELD (BRASENIA SCHEBERI) I found is native to the eastern half of the United States and to large parts of the west generally west of the Rockies yet I had never encountered it until that day in 1991.
+THE WATER-SHIELD (BRASENIA SCHEBERI) is native to the eastern half of the United States and to large parts of the west, mainly west of the Rockies, yet I had never encountered it until that day in 1991.